syncfusion-content/maui-docs/MAUI/DateTime-Slider/tooltip.md

 # Tooltip in .NET MAUI Slider (SfDateTimeSlider)

-This section helps to learn about how to add tooltip in the date-time slider.
+This section helps to learn about how to add tooltip in the DateTime Slider.

 ## Enable tooltip

 You can enable tooltip for the thumb by setting the [`Tooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Tooltip) property to [`SliderTooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderTooltip.html).
-It is used to clearly indicate the current selection of the value during interaction.
-By default, tooltip text is formatted with either numberFormat or dateFormat.
-The default value of the [`Tooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Tooltip) property is null.
+It is used display the selected value during interaction.
+The default value of the [`Tooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderBase.html#Syncfusion_Maui_Sliders_SliderBase_Tooltip) property is `null` .

 {% tabs %}